-organisation, and

-- includes members of senior management, i.e. directors, deputy directors and members of the board or equivalent functions; - (ii) but does not include a middle-ranking or more junior official of the international organisation; - (b) a spouse, a partner, a child or a parent of an individual falling within paragraph (a) above, or a spouse or a partner of a child of such an individual; or - (c) a close associate of an individual falling within paragraph (a) (see paragraph 620.12.11). - Practices must take reasonable measures to determine whether an individual is a Hong Kong PEP or an international organisation PEP.
+- (a) an individual who is, or has been, entrusted with a prominent function by an international organisation, and - (i) includes members of senior management, i.e. directors, deputy directors and members of the board or equivalent functions; but - (ii) does not include a middle-ranking or more junior official of the international organisation; - (b) a spouse, a partner, a child or a parent of an individual falling within paragraph (a) above, or a spouse or a partner of a child of such an individual; or - (c) a close associate of an individual falling within paragraph (a) (see paragraph 620.12.11). - 620.12.21 Practices must take reasonable measures to determine whether an individual is a Hong Kong PEP or an international organisation PEP.
 If an individual is known to be a Hong Kong PEP or an international organisation PEP, practices must perform a risk assessment to determine whether the individual poses a higher risk of ML/TF.
 Hong Kong or international organisation PEP status in itself does not automatically confer higher risk.
-In any situation that practices assess to present a higher risk of ML/TF, they must apply the EDD and monitoring referred to in paragraph 620.12.15. - 620.12.22 Practices should retain a copy of the assessment and should review the assessment whenever concerns as to the activities of the individual arise.
+However, in any situation that practices assess to present a higher risk of ML/TF, they must apply the EDD and enhanced monitoring referred to in paragraph 620.12.15. - 620.12.22 Practices should retain a copy of their assessment and should review the assessment whenever concerns as to the activities of the individual arise.